centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 Release date: `December 27, 2022`

-- Fixed "COPY FROM URL" button from viewer.
+- Fixed "COPY FROM URL" feature from viewer.

 ### 22.04.2